Access to Capital is Economic Justice

 Common Future directly invests money into organizations who have cultivated trustful relationships with Black and Indigenous communities.
 By investing in community rooted organizations Common Future ensures that communities with little to no access to capital have dedicated pools of capital.
 Access to capital not only means getting more capital into communities, it means expanding the sector's definition and notions around risk and return.
 We work with partners who want to lend to people who have traditionally been barred from getting loans due to low or absent credit or lack of collateral.
 We design our underwriting criteria based on relationships and character rather than credit and we don’t require collateral.

-In mainstream financial institutions, loan officers or credit committees (often far removed from communities) reserve the right to tell a borrower whether they are worthy of capital or not based on traditionally racist and discriminatory practices.
+By fostering collaboration across the economic justice ecosystem In mainstream financial institutions, loan officers or credit committees (often far removed from communities) reserve the right to tell a borrower whether they are worthy of capital or not based on traditionally racist and discriminatory practices.
 Underwriting criteria and process usually include heavy amounts of bias and objective measures of risk.
 These practices have become commonplace in our financial system.
-Oftentimes, lenders are removed from or lack understanding of cultural or community contexts.

 What You Can Do